 The Undeveloped Bigler Avenue

-Bigler Avenue was designed to be a north/south street between the homes at 25 Belgrave Avenue and 19 Belgrave Avenue.
-Bigler Avenue would have formed a four-way intersection with Twin Peaks Blvd. and Clarendon Avenue.
+Designed to be a north/south avenue between the homes at 25 Belgrave Avenue and 19 Belgrave Avenue, it was never developed.
+The southern end of Bigler Avenue would have formed a four-way intersection with Twin Peaks Blvd. and Clarendon Avenue.
+The northern end would have formed a T-style intersection with Belgrave Avenue.

-For whatever reason, Bigler Avenue was never built into an avenue or a street.
+For whatever reason, Bigler Avenue was never built into an avenue.
 The land does not currently have a tax ID or APN that we can find, and while we assume it is now owned and the responsibility of the city, we don’t know and haven’t been able to track it down yet.
 Do you know?
 Any insight into the undevelopment of Bigler Avenue is much appreciated!

 Bigler Avenue currently is an undeveloped ‘greenway’ with an unmaintained and steep/rocky/uneven dirt foot path that connects Belgrave Avenue to Clarendon Avenue at Twin Peaks Blvd.